aladrocMatiner/fossnorth-pgeu-system/docker-compose/README.md

   Then: `./scripts/generate-keycloak-realm.sh` to regenerate `keycloak/realm-pgeu.json` from your `DJANGO_SITE_BASE`, and rebuild:
   `docker compose up -d --build`.
 Visit `/accounts/login/`.
+  The Keycloak login handler is built-in; `/accounts/login/keycloak/` should redirect to Keycloak and accept the demo user `fossnorth/fossnorth` from the imported realm.
   See `docs/keycloak-sso.md` for details.
 The Keycloak container exposes a health endpoint (`/health/ready`), and the `web` service waits for it before starting.